Peanut Butter Fingers

 Notes

-Pre-cooked chicken sausage may also be used in this recipe, but I recommend adding the chicken sausage on top of the veggies and apples about halfway through cooking to prevent the chicken sausage from over-cooking and the casing becoming too chewy.
+If you are using pre-cooked chicken sausage, the cooking time for the sausage will be shorter.
+I recommend adding pre-cooked chicken sausage on top of the veggies and apples about halfway through cooking (at about 25 minutes) to prevent the chicken sausage from over-cooking and the casing becoming too chewy.

 White or yellow potatoes or butternut squash may also be used in place of the sweet potatoes and sliced peaches taste great in place of the apples as well.